Infrared

 ...strengthen the immune system

-...increase circulation and improve metabolism
+...increase blood circulation and improve metabolism

-...relieve tension and alleviate back pain
+...relieve tension and ease back pain

-...positively influence the treatment of skin diseases
+...have a positive effect on the treatment of skin diseases

 HEALTH STUDIES